-However there are the others who even celebrate birthday weeks.
-Below are the 5 things you may not know about birthday celebration.
+However, there are others who even celebrate birthday weeks.
+Below are the 5 things you may not know about the birthday celebration.

-Birthdays are incomplete without the cakes and so the most interesting news is that these cakes were not made before the Industrial revolution because the ingredients were very expensive and as the ingredients became cheap, cakes were cut on the special occasions.
+Birthdays are incomplete without the cakes and so the most interesting news is that these cakes were not made before the Industrial revolution because the ingredients were very expensive and as the ingredients became cheap, cakes were cut on special occasions.

 A more surprising fact is that the first birthday cake was made in Germany.
-Later on, it was so preferred that the decorations and icing on the cake was also introduced in the 17 century.
+Later on, it was so preferred that the decorations and icing on the cake were also introduced in the 17 century.

-2. Tradition of placing candles
+2. The Tradition of Placing Candles

 Since the shape of the cakes in the olden days was only round, it was seen as a moon.
-Hence, adding candles on them would be a source of light.
+Hence, adding candles to them would be a source of light.
 So, people started placing one candle on the cake each year.

-3. Egyptian Pharaohs celebrating their birthdays
+3. Egyptian Pharaohs Celebrating their Birthdays

 Many Egyptian Pharaohs used to celebrate their birthday but not on the day when they were born, then when?
 They used to celebrate on the day when they were crowned because at that time coronation means that they were declared god so they thought it as the day when they were born again.

-4. How were the invitations given previously?
+4. How were the Invitations Given Previously?

 The song that is sung on every birthday was actually different before.
-Instead of “Happy Birthday to you”, it was “good Morning to you” and the children used to sing it everyday.
+Instead of “Happy Birthday to you”, it was “Good Morning to you” and the children used to sing it every day.

-5. What is Golden Birthday?
+5. What is a Golden Birthday?

-In some places, people also love to celebrate golden birthday.
-It actually takes place when your current age and the date when you were born is same.
+In some places, people also love to celebrate a golden birthday.
+It actually takes place when your current age and the date when you were born is the same.
 So, according to this, I celebrated my golden birthday when I was 14.

 So, I hope you guys enjoyed reading it and have developed your interest in celebrating birthdays.